 When the challenger agrees with the provider that the service is available as originally reported at the challenged location(s), it may withdraw its challenges (for information on how to withdraw challenges, see: [how to withdraw challenges link]).
 Alternatively, the provider may enter a final response that indicates the challenger concurs that service is available as reported.

 We strongly encourage both parties to attempt to reach a resolution before the end of the second 60-day period (note that providers and challengers can resolve each element of a bulk challenge independently).

 Provider Final Response

 By the end of the second 60-day period, the provider must report the outcome of its negotiation process with the challenger in the BDC system.
 This response is the provider’s final response to the challenge.
 If the provider continues to dispute the challenge at this point, it must provide a reason why the challenge could not be resolved among the parties.
 The provider should only submit details concerning the status of its efforts to exchange information and resolve the challenge by engaging with the challenger.
 The FCC will not consider substantive evidence regarding availability of service submitted with a providers final response.

 If the provider fails to submit a final response, the automatic concession and certification steps detailed above will occur.

 FCC Adjudication Phase

-In the case of a finding in favor of the challenger, the provider will have 30 days to revise its data in the BDC system, consistent with the decision.
+If the FCC finds in favor of the challenger, the provider will have 30 days to revise its data in the BDC system, so that the provider’s data are consistent with the decision.
 Note that the streamlined option for correcting availability data, highlighted above, will again be available at this point to facilitate revisions.
-In the event of a finding in the provider’s favor, the challenge concludes, and the location(s) will no longer be identified on the map as "Challenged”.
+In the event of a finding in the provider’s favor, the challenge concludes.
+The location(s) will remain in the provider’s availability data, and the Broadband Map will indicate that the challenge has been overturned and will no longer show the location as "Challenged”.